 The 4th of July Kiddie Parade was started in 2004.
 The limited edition commemorative stoneware sale to raise money for the 1905 Village Hall also began.
 Tigerton Main Street had a float in several area parades.

 Tigerton Main Street received a $167,000 grant from the Jeffris Foundation and a $162,610 grant and loan from the USDA - Rural Development toward the restoration of the 1905 Village Hall in 2005.
 Other large grants or donations for the building restoration came from the Ralph and Helene Schroeder Foundation-$5,000, Stockbridge-Munsee Community-$10,000, the National Trust for Historic Preservation-$5,000, The Home Depot-$3,000,and Central Wisconsin Electric Coop Operation Roundup -$2,500.
-(For a complete listing of all donors to the project, click on this donor link).
 Main Street also held a tractor and mountain bike raffle to raise funds for the restoration.
 The new “Tigerton” signs were purchased and installed at the Community Center.

 In 2006, Kathy Robbins was named Main Street President.
 Main Street also received an additional grant of $38,600 from Rural Development, as well as other donations from Central Wisconsin Electric Coop-$1,500.
 Fisher-Ruckle Service-$2,700, First National Bank in Tigerton-$5,000, Tigerton Advancement Association-$5,000, and WPS Resources Foundation-$2,500.
 Work on the restoration of the 1905 Village Hall began in July with the exterior brick restoration.
 In September, work began on the interior restoration.

 Work was completed on the 1905 Village Hall restoration project in February of 2007.
-On March 10th, the first event is held in the building.
-It is the annual Volunteer Recognition Banquet.
+On March 10th, the first event was held in the building.
+It was the annual Volunteer Recognition Banquet.
 The building was dedicated on July 4th along with the annual 4th of July Block Party.
-Plans have been drawn up for Tigerton Main Street’s next restoration project-the Tigerton American Legion building.
-Several businesses in our downtown area have undergoing major repairs and restorations.
+Plans were drawn up for Tigerton Main Street’s next restoration project-the Tigerton American Legion building.
+Several businesses in our downtown area have undergone major repairs and restorations.
 The main street through downtown Tigerton (Spaulding/Cedar Street) was rebuilt with new decorative sidewalks and crosswalks.
 The bridge was also replaced and three more new streetlights were added on the new bridge.

 The 3rd annual Taste of Tigerton Soup and Cookie Contest was again very successful and kicked off the events for 2013.
 The Tigerton Lanes Bar and Grill opened in February.
-The interior of the building has been remodeled and modern, electronic scorers have been added to the bowling lanes.
-In cooperating with the Tigerton School District, Main Street has formed a student committee, made up of students from grades 7-12.
-A representative of this committee also has a position on the Main Street Board of Directors.
-This serves to give the young people a voice as to what they want to see happen in our community.
+The interior of the building was remodeled and modern, electronic scorers have been added to the bowling lanes.
 A new and totally redone Tigerton Directory and Yellow Pages was published and was distributed throughout our community.
 This directory also included many cell phone numbers, and numbers for Tigerton School District residents who don't have a 535 prefix.
 It includes a greatly expanded government section as well.

-The year 2013 marks the 20th anniversary of Tigerton Main Street.
-To celebrate this event, Main Street will be holding a Dinner on April 6th at the Community Center.
-Many state dignitaries have been invited and hopefully several will attend.
-A Civil War Re-enactment will also be held on May 18th at the Embarrass River ATV Park.
-We are trying to get the entire community involved in this project.
-The history of Tigerton is being researched and captured and will be published in a series of books.
-The first book will have Tigerton's history until the year 1900, and should be available around the end of 2013.
+The year 2013 marked the 20th anniversary of Tigerton Main Street.
+To celebrate this event, Main Street held a dinner on April 6th at the Community Center.
+Many state dignitaries were invited and several attended.
+A Civil War Re-enactment was also held on May 18th at the Embarrass River ATV Park.
+A lot of the community was involved in this project.